 Our highly-skilled team provides the training and technical assistance needed for Prevention Specialists across the state to fulfill their role of reducing youth and adult substance use and abuse.
-Back row L to R: Sylvia Miller, Jody Hanisch, Laura Cross, Sara Mahoney.
-Front Row L to R: Lisa Archibald, Nicole Hackley, Barbara Bessette, Jenny Fuller, Coleen Smith.
-Not pictured, Suzanne Seppala.
+Back row L to R: Sara Mahoney, Nicole Hackley, Kim Martinell (temporary employee), Coleen Smith, Jody Hanisch, Laura Cross (former employee).
+Front Row L to R: Sylvia Miller, Barbara Bessette, Jenny Fuller, Lisa Archibald (former employee).

 Each RTAL provides targeted training and technical assistance to community-based prevention specialists to address problems associated with underage drinking, adult binge drinking, marijuana abuse, methamphetamine use and other emerging substance misuse and abuse priorities, with an emphasis on at-risk populations of youth on probation, youth in foster care and youth on reservations.